LifeAdventurer/typing-contest-bot/README.md

 #### Using Poetry (recommended)

-If you don't have Poetry installed, you can install it using the following command:
+If you haven't installed Poetry yet, use the following command:

 ```sh
 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Then, to install all dependencies, run:
+Then, install all dependencies by running:

 ```sh
 poetry install